 - Future Research and Grant-Hunting (Reception).
 An evening reception with a career-building flavour: ECRs will discuss future research and grant-hunting strategies with senior academics.
 How to participate?
 Details will be circulated in the programme.
 Just come around!

-To keep abreast of RegGov TBD’s future activities and development, please join our mailing list: TBD.
+To keep abreast of RegGov TBD’s future activities and development, please visit their website here.

 Members of the Organising Committee:

 Andrei Guter-Sandu (Research Officer, Centre for Analysis of Risk and Regulation, LSE)

 Jose A Bolanos (Research Officer, Centre for Analysis of Risk and Regulation, LSE)

 Slobodan Tomic (Lecturer in Public Management, University of York)

 Yair Osheroff (PhD Candidate, Hebrew University of Jerusalem)